-TABLE 5.1 - STANDARD 32 CHANNEL BINARY DATA PACKET
+TABLE 5.2 - STANDARD BINARY DATA PACKET

-This is the standard binary packet for the MPS4232.
-This packet is a total of 160 bytes.
+This is the standard binary packet for the MPS4200.
+The total size of the packet depends on the overall channel count.
+MPS4216 is 96 bytes, MPS4232 is 160 bytes.
 This packet is used when SET SIM == 0 and FORMAT F or B is set to B.

-FUNCTION BYTES DATA TYPE DESCRIPTION Packet Type 4 Integer 0x0065 for EU data 0x0063 for RAW data Frame Number 4 U Integer The current frame number if in the scan mode.

-FUNCTION BYTES DATA TYPE DESCRIPTION Frame Time (sec) 4 U Integer Frame Time in seconds.
-This value will either be a time relative to 0 (when PTP is disabled), or an absolute PTP time.
+FUNCTION BYTES DATA TYPE DESCRIPTION Packet Type 4 Integer 0x5b for MPS4216 RAW data 0x5d for MPS4216 EU data 0x63 for MPS4232 RAW data 0x65 for MPS4232 EU data Frame Number 4 U Integer The frame number Frame Time (sec) 4 U Integer Frame Time in seconds.
+This value will either be time relative to 0 when PTP is disabled, or an absolute PTP time.
 Frame Time (ns) 4 U Integer Frame Time in nanoseconds.
-This value will either be a time relative to 0 (when PTP is disabled), or an absolute PTP time.
+This value will either be time relative to 0 when PTP is disabled, or an absolute PTP time.
 Temperatures 16 Float Array of 4 temperature values as read from the 4 RTDs.
-Pressures 128 Float or Integer Array of 32 pressure values.
-The float or integer is selected based on the units, identified by the Packet Type bytes (EU float, RAW int).
+Pressures 64 or 128 Float or Integer Array of pressure values.
+The float or integer is identified by the Packet Type bytes (EU float, RAW int).
+Bytes is Number of Channel x 4 (MPS4216 is 64, MPS4232 is 128)

-TABLE 5.2 - PADDED 64 CHANNEL BINARY DATA PACKET
+TABLE 5.3 - LEGACY 64 CHANNEL BINARY DATA PACKET

 This binary packet is used when SET SIM == 64.
-When enabled, the packet size and structure will match a MPS4264, 64-channel binary packet, however will use padded data for channels not being used (pressure channels 33-64, temperatures 5-8).
-This allows the same packet structure to be used for MPS4200 32 and 64 channel modules in the same software.
+When enabled, the packet size and structure will match a MPS4264 64-channel binary packet, however will use padded data for channels not available (i.e., for a MPS4232, pressure channels 33-64, temperatures 5-8).
+This allows the same packet structure to be used for MPS4200 16, 32, and 64 channel modules.
 This packet is a total of 348 bytes.
+When using SIM 64, Scan Rates are limited to 1000Hz.

-FUNCTION BYTES DATA TYPE DESCRIPTION Packet Type 4 Integer 0x0A for RAW/EU Packet Size 4 Integer Size in bytes of this packet (348) Frame Number 4 Integer The current frame number if in the scan mode.
-Serial Number 4 Integer Serial Number of the module (SET SN) Frame Rate 4 Float Scanning rate in Hz Valve Status 4 Integer 0 - Px Only (32 is valveless) Units index 4 Integer Units conversion index (See Appendix A - Binary Index) Units conversion factor 4 Float Conversion factor from PSI to selected units PTP Scan Start Time (sec) 4 Integer Scan start time in seconds PTP Scan Start Time (ns) 4 Integer Scan start time in nanoseconds External Trigger Time 4 U Integer External Trigger Time in us Temperatures 32 Float Array of 4 temperature values as read from the 4 RTDs.
+FUNCTION BYTES DATA TYPE DESCRIPTION Packet Type 4 Integer 0x0A Packet Size 4 Integer Size of packet, in bytes (348) Frame Number 4 Integer The frame number Serial Number 4 Integer Serial Number of the module (SN) Frame Rate 4 Float Scanning rate in Hz Valve Status 4 Integer 0 - Px Only Units index 4 Integer Units conversion index (See Appendix A - Binary Index) Units conversion factor 4 Float Conversion factor from PSI to selected units Scan Start Time (sec) 4 Integer Scan start time (SST) in seconds Scan Start Time (ns) 4 Integer Scan start time (SST) in nanoseconds External Trigger Time 4 U Integer External Trigger Time in us Temperatures 32 Float Array of 4 temperature values as read from the 4 RTDs.
 The remaining bytes will be padded with "0" (5 - 8).
 Pressures 256 Float or Integer Array of 64 pressure values.
 The float or integer is selected based on the units (float = EU, integer = RAW).
-Channels 1 - 32 will be real data.
-Channels 33-64 will be padded with "0".
-Frame Time 4 Integer Time the frame occurred (seconds) Frame Time 4 Integer Time the frame occurred (nanoseconds) External Trigger Time 4 Integer Time the external trigger occurred (seconds) External Trigger Time 4 Integer Time the external trigger occurred (nanoseconds)
+All unavailable sensors will be padded with "0" (i.e., channels 17-64 in an MPS4216) Frame Time (Sec) 4 Integer Frame time in seconds, relative to 0 (SST) Frame Time (ns) 4 Integer Frame time in nanoseconds, relative to 0 (SST) External Trigger Time 4 Integer Time the external trigger occurred in seconds, relative to 0 (SST) External Trigger Time 4 Integer Time the external trigger occurred nanoseconds, relative to 0 (SST)

-TABLE 5.3 - LABVIEW® BINARY PACKET (32 CHAN)
+TABLE 5.4 - LABVIEW® BINARY PACKET